IoT-Dude/iot-dude.github.io/_posts/2022-08-05-Google-ML-Crashcourse.md

 The playground exercises wast probably the best part of the course.
 The playground exercises where great plug and play exercises which helped in understanding the concepts in a intuitive manner and the programming exercises were fun and informative.

 ## Learning Outcome
-I have studier some AI before, I have a interest and tinkered a bit but not really made anything of it.
+I have studied some AI before, I have a interest and tinkered a bit but not really made anything of it.
 So it was fun to connect the course with statistics, linear algebra and other math topics; plus programing.

 ## Final verdict
 A great online crash course with focus on the key concepts.